 You should not on any account attempt to enter (or even transit through) Dubai while in possession of any form of illegal substance.
 The death penalty is imposed for drug trafficking, and there’s a mandatory four-year sentence for anyone caught in possession of drugs or other proscribed substances.
 It’s vital to note that this doesn’t just mean carrying drugs in a conventional sense, but also includes having an illegal substance in your bloodstream or urine, or being found in possession of even microscopic amounts of a banned substance, even if invisible to the naked eye.
 Previous visitors have been convicted on the basis of minute traces of cannabis and other substances found in the fluff of a pocket or suitcase lining, or even in chewing gum stuck to the sole of a shoe.
 Note that poppy seeds (even in bakery products) are also banned, since the authorities believe they can be used to grow narcotics.

 Even more contentiously, Dubai’s hardline anti-drugs regime also extends to certain prescription drugs, including codeine and melatonin, which are also treated as illegal substances.
 If you’re on any form of prescription medicine you’re supposed to bring a doctor’s letter and the original prescription from home, and to bring no more than three months’ supply into the UAE.
 It’s also a good idea to keep any medicines in their original packaging and to carry them in your hand luggage.
-A list of prohibited medicines (and other related information) is sometimes posted at wbit.ly/dubai-arrival; if in doubt, ring your nearest embassy or consulate.
+Lists of proscribed medicines are sometimes posted on various government and embassy websites – try searching online for “controlled medicines UAE”.